kattoyoshi/Reference-Library/README.md

 - Tensorflow
   - [Google Developers Blog](https://developers.googleblog.com/search/label/TensorFlow)
   - [How to improve my test accuracy using CNN in Tensorflow](https://datascience.stackexchange.com/questions/20104/how-to-improve-my-test-accuracy-using-cnn-in-tensorflow)

+- Music and Art
+  - [Magenta](https://magenta.tensorflow.org/) is a research project exploring the role of machine learning in the process of creating art and music.

 ## My Memo
 - [Stanford Vision Lab.](http://vision.stanford.edu/publications.html)